spherity/spherity-research/docs/Securing-Digital-Identity-Quantum-Vulnerabilities.md

 The main recommendation is to start work on PQC identity corridors.
 A corridor is a bounded identity flow, such as legal-person onboarding or digital product passport signing, in which all public-key dependencies are inventoried and moved to hybrid or post-quantum operation together.
 This is more realistic than a big-bang migration, and more useful than upgrading transport security alone.

-## 2. Quantum risk as a public-key exposure problem {#2-quantum-risk-as-a-public-key-exposure-problem}
+<h2 id="2-quantum-risk-as-a-public-key-exposure-problem">2.
+Quantum risk as a public-key exposure problem</h2>

 The Babbush et al. analysis is framed around cryptocurrency signatures.
 Its deeper lesson is that systems can no longer treat exposed ECC public keys as harmless long-term data.
 In classical security models, a public key can be public for decades.
 In a post-quantum threat model, the same public key may become a route to the private key.
 The practical risk depends on three factors: the algorithm, the public-key exposure surface, and the time window in which the attacker can use the recovered private key.